 1. Surf indoors at Snohomish Aquatic Center

-Rain or shine the Snohomish Aquatic Center is open for surfing -- but not just any surfing, INDOOR SURFING.
+Snohomish Aquatic Center offers surfing -- but not just any surfing, INDOOR SURFING.
 They feature the FlowRider, a surf simulator that generates ocean waves.
 If you've never surfed before, don't let that stop you from "hangin' ten" -- they'll give you all the training and tools you'll need to ride out the waves.

 Snohomish Aquatic Center | 516 Maple Ave, Snohomish